-We know this, even if we have to stop and make ourselves think about it – everything we know begins with our perception of it.
+We understand this, even if we have to stop and make ourselves think about it: everything we know begins with our perception of it.
 The color of a car parked in the shade; the firmness of a peach at the market; the smell of dinner cooking; the mood of the man walking across the street – all these things we know as a function of our perception of them.
 We trust our perceptual systems so much that they are a relatively invisible part of the process.
 Equally true, if less obvious, is that even a physician’s or psychologist’s ostensibly objective knowledge of our internal physiological states – including neuropsychological events – is filtered by their perception of them.

 Whether we can know anything outside the world as we experience it is an interesting philosophical question, but it has profound implications when we try to understand another person.
 This is particularly true in the context of psychotherapy and trying to help another person heal.

 Much of modern day psychiatry, psychology, and psychological research operates under the illusion that physiology is primary.
 In fact, our experience is always primary, and this includes our experience of our physiology.